The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 to fix this, I had to generate all of the server certs using

 on the same machine as the CA (actually I copied the ca dir to the non production machine and generated the cert there)

 is there a better way to do this?

-#13 Updated by Radosław Antoniuk about 2 years ago
+#13 Updated by Radosław Antoniuk over 2 years ago

 Exactly how that was “resolved” ?
 Please document somewhere in the wiki how puppetmaster should be configured for domain aliases, this would be very useful.
 I have found several issues for that but they do not contain a “preferred” way to do that with the current version.